Facilities and services

 Visit the Planetarium website for more information, including shows.

-The Gardens Café is set among 50 hectares of natural parklands and has an open-air deck that overlooks the gardens and picturesque lake.
+The Botanic Gardens Café is set among the beautiful botanic gardens and has a deck that overlooks the picturesque lake.

-The Gardens Café will be closed from Monday 22 May for renovations for approximately 8 weeks.
+The Gardens Café will be closed from Monday 22 May for renovations and is due to re-open mid-October, weather permitting.
 During this period, hot and cold drinks and light snacks will be available from the coffee cart located in front of the café building.